Design in Circular Economy

 - and finally, recycling the items and materials properly

-Textile waste can even be recycled or regenerated into new materials for creating new pieces of clothing, without the need to extract new, virgin materials.
+Textile waste can even be recycled into new fibres and materials for creating new pieces of clothing, this way reducing the need to extract new, virgin materials.

 One of the six themes in our Sustainability Framework analyses the operations of brands through the lenses of circular economy.
 Keep reading to get familiar with circularity in fashion and the different sub-themes in our framework, and find out what you can do to help going circular!